 If you were willing to spend up to $150 to get a new customer, and now you’re spending $200 or more to get each additional customer, you’ve made a bad business decision.
 If you’re making decisions based on CPA metrics, that fact will get lost in the averages.
 You’re averaging some customers that cost you far too much with some customers that you’re getting at a great price, and the $133.33 CPA metric will lead you into losing money.
 If you’re willing to spend up to $150 per new customer, the average cost where the next marginal customer costs $150 will be far lower than that amount.

 When you’re in a situation with diminishing returns, you can’t make decisions based on a metric that’s an average.

 You have to make decisions based on the effects at the edge.
-With AdWords, the cost per acquisition increases as you scale.
+With Google Ads, the cost per acquisition increases as you scale.
 Any reporting based on that average is also flawed, if those reports are used to justify additional poor financial decisions.

 Why Merchants Get it Wrong

 Ecommerce companies get this wrong because they use simplistic metrics for their marketing departments.
 Too often, goals are set based on Marketing needing to get a certain number of customers at a certain cost.
 In our example, perhaps we earn $500 in profit on every customer, but we need to keep our Marketing budget in line, so we say we’re willing to spend $150 to get each customer, knowing that leaves $350 in gross profit margin to cover our product costs and overhead, and still turn a net profit for the business.